mlavin/django-all-access/docs/customize-views.rst

 ----------------------

-After the user has authenticated with the remote provider or denied access to your application request, they are returned to the callback specifed in the initial redirect. :py:class:`OAuthCallback` defines the default behaviour on this callback.
+After the user has authenticated with the remote provider or denied access to your application request, they are returned to the callback specified in the initial redirect. :py:class:`OAuthCallback` defines the default behaviour on this callback.
 This view extends from the base `View <https://docs.djangoproject.com/en/1.8/ref/class-based-views/#view>`_ class.
 By default it is mapped to the ``allaccess-callback`` URL name.
 Similar to the :py:class:`OAuthRedirect` view, this view takes one keyword argument ``provider`` which corresponds to the ``Provider.name`` for an enabled provider.
 If no enabled provider is found for the name, this view will return a 404.

 .. class:: OAuthCallback()